 A complete guide to Edexcel International GCSE Business Studies

 Edexcel International GCSE Business (specification 4BS1) is the international equivalent of GCSE Business Studies, run by Pearson Edexcel.
 It is sat by students at international schools worldwide and by many UK independent schools who prefer a fully linear, exam-only business qualification.
-The course is structured around five main topic areas and is assessed across two papers.
+The course is structured around five main topic areas, all of which are examined across both papers but applied to different business contexts.

 This guide walks through everything you need to know to sit the exam with confidence: How the papers are structured, what each topic covers, how to handle case study questions, and the revision techniques that work best for international GCSE business.